rflynn/imgmin/README.txt

 quality drops below 75 there are larger apparent visual changes and reduced savings in filesize.

-This means the potential exists to transmit files to viewers twice, resulting in a significant decrease in load time.
+The ability to reduce an images' size by 50% means that for many images the potential exists to transmit them to viewers *twice as fast*, resulting in significant reduction in latency and overall load time, leading to a better viewer experience.

 Even More Detail